 Water, and/or unsweetened coffee or tea without milk

 You will lose weight on a 1500 calorie diet if you stick to it for at least 3 weeks.
 This is because you will be creating a calorie deficit of about 500 calories per day.
-If you burn 500 calories per day, you will lose about 500 grams of body weight per week.
+The deficit will be covered by energy released from within your own body, resulting in the loss of about 500 grams of body weight per week.
 Provided that you are generally healthy and eat a balanced diet, the 1500 daily calorie target is safe and effective.

-Get your 100% free Calorie Tracker account right now to lose weight with your own 1500 calorie diet!
+Now, get your 100% free Calorie Tracker account to lose weight with your own 1500 calorie diet!